Controversies surrounding Silvio Berlusconi: Economic conflicts of interest

-Controversy concerning Berlusconi's 'conflicts of interest' are usually centered around the use of his media and marketing power for political gain.
+Controversy concerning Berlusconi's conflicts of interest are usually centered around the use of his media and marketing power for political gain.
 However, there is also controversy regarding his financial gains.
 When RAI was being run by a two-man team appointed by the presidents of the Chamber of Deputies and the Senate (both in Berlusconi's coalition), the state broadcaster increased its viewers, but lost a significant share of its advertising revenue to the rival Mediaset group, owned and run by the Berlusconi family, which has led to large personal gain.

-Berlusconi's governments has passed some laws that have shortened statutory terms for tax fraud.
+Berlusconi's governments passed some laws that have shortened statutory terms for tax fraud.
 Romano Prodi, who defeated Berlusconi in 2006, claimed that these were ad personam laws, meant to solve Berlusconi's problems and defend his interests.